 Do you have Klout?
 So often I meet clients who want to start posting on Facebook, join Twitter or launch a company page on LinkedIn.
-They want to ‘be social’ and I agree, setting up social media accounts is a good place to start.
+They want to ‘be social’ and I agree, that setting up social media accounts is a good place to start.
 However, as with every digital marketing channel, identifying clear objectives and measuring performance is integral to social success.
-Social media can take significant investment of time and as such you need to be able to justify a return on investment.
+Social media can take a significant investment of time and as such you need to be able to justify a return on investment.

 Klout is one of my favourite tools for measuring social impact.
 A free application, Klout measures and assigns a number to your digital social ‘influence’ from anything from 1 to 100 – based on the level of engagement you build through your social media channels.
 It takes into account:

-The likes of celebrities, publications and large high street brands for example have a high Klout score.
-At the time of writing this blog for example: Kim Kardashian (89) James Corden (86) The Financial Times (93) BBC (80) Debenhams (86).
+The likes of celebrities, publications and large high-street brands for example have a high Klout score.
+At the time of writing this blog for example Kim Kardashian (89) James Corden (86) The Financial Times (93) BBC (80) Debenhams (86).

 From a customer perspective your online profile is increasingly important when it comes to securing trust, integrity and reassurance that you are who you say you are.
 That’s why in the case of influence, Klout matters – it’s a measurement of the effectiveness of your online profile in the social media sphere.
 To an extent, followers go hand in hand with your Klout score.
 On the one hand your Klout should grow, the higher the volume of followers you have as more followers are engaging with your content.
 On the other hand if your content is not engaging, you can have all the followers in the world but if they’re not connecting with your content your Klout score will be low.